Timothy Dalton

 Timothy Dalton in his youth

-In the middle of 1960s, he joined the Birmingham Repertory Theatre, where he was considered a leading actor for over two years.
-Dalton was involved in productions of "Richard III," "Saint Joan," and "Love's Labour's Lost," and later played in the play "The Doctor's Dilemma."
+In the mid-1960s, he joined the Birmingham Repertory Theatre, where he became a leading actor for over two years.
+Dalton appeared in productions of "Richard III," "Saint Joan," and "Love's Labour's Lost," and later starred in "The Doctor's Dilemma."
 He was also invited to television for one of the main roles in a TV play based on Shakespeare's "Troilus and Cressida."

 Film Career

 Timothy Dalton's career in the film industry began in 1968.
-His role as King Philip II of France in Anthony Harvey's historical drama "The Lion in Winter" drew attention from critics and directors alike.
-The story of an aging English King Henry II proclaiming his successor won two Golden Globes and an Oscar in 1969.
+His role as King Philip II of France in Anthony Harvey's historical drama "The Lion in Winter" caught the attention of critics and directors alike.
+This story of aging English King Henry II choosing his successor won two Golden Globes and an Oscar in 1969.

 Young Timothy Dalton in 'The Lion in Winter'